A manifestation of order and beauty in nature is called symmetry.

 and the non-local MEs in \(\Lambda_b \to \Lambda\ell^+\ell^-\) decays [Feldmann:2023plvBIB].

-These calculations are not only important because those MEs were previously unknown (or poorly known) theoretically, but also because their completion required important technical developments of LCSRs.
+These calculations are not only important because these MEs were previously unknown or poorly understood theoretically, but also because their completion required significant technical advancements in LCSRs.

 Predictions and phenomenological analyses for \(\,B\,\)-decays